christoph88/tagmanager-build-tool/README.md

 Run `tbt` to see help or `tbt <command>` to see the help for each command.

 ```
+Usage: index [options] [command]

+Tagmanager build tool

 Options:
   -V, --version   output the version number
   -h, --help      display help for command

 Commands:
+  fetch           Fetch changes from Tagmanager without extracting code.
-  pull [options]  Pull changes from Tagmanager
+  pull            Pull changes from Tagmanager and extract code.
+  build           Build json files so they are ready for upload.
   push [options]  Push changes to tagmanager.
-Include a comma seperated list of paths to process or omit to process
+Include a comma seperated list of paths to process or omit to process all.
-                  all.
   help [command]  display help for command
 ```

 ## Workflow

+### Fetch

+Download all container data in JSON format.
+This is a direct download and is mostly usefull for obtaining the latest fingerprint.

-### 1. Pull
+### Pull

-Download all container data, `--enableProcessing` if you want to edit the javascript and html files in your code-editor.
+Download all container data in JSON format and extract custom code in seperate files.
+Allowing you to easily modify or version code in your own code editor.

+### Build

+Build requests in json files which can be used for upload.
+Will contain all of your modified code.

-### 3. Push
+### Push

-Upload all or specified (by id) tags, variables or templates.
+Upload all or specified (by build filename) tags, variables or templates.

-> :warning: **Fingerprinting errors**: When running the update function and the fingerprints have changed e.g. somebody did a change in tagmanager the upload will fail.
-Download the container again, compare the changes and push again.
+> :warning: **Fingerprinting errors**: When running the update function and the fingerprints have changed (e.g. somebody did a change in tagmanager) the upload will fail.
+Run fetch to get the latest fingerprints.
+Build to get the new request objects and push to try again.